learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 $ grep -ob 'art\b' find.md
 84:art

-$ # to get offset line-wise instead of location in entire input file
+$ # use awk to get offset line-wise instead of location in entire input file
-$ # line number and offset for start of matching portion
+$ # output here has line number and offset for start of matching portion
 $ awk '/is/{print NR, index($0, "is")-1}' find.md
 1 17
 3 8